-Story Time and Small Group - You will need carrots, an onion, celery, cinnamon, a can of vegetable broth, and salt and pepper shakers to prepare soup.
-If cooking soup is not an option, small groups may prepare vegetables for vegetable soup, then you take the ingredients home to cook, and serve soup for tomorrow's snack.
+Story Time and Small Group - You will need carrots, onion, celery, cinnamon, a can of vegetable broth, and salt and pepper shakers.
+Optional: Small groups may prepare vegetables for vegetable soup.
+Take the ingredients home to cook, and serve soup for tomorrow's snack.